 Why Are Theft Investigations Slow in New Jersey?

 Under New Jersey law, prosecutors must prove every element of a theft offense, including intent, value of property, and unlawful control.
 Many theft cases—such as employee theft, fraud-based theft, or financial crimes—require extensive documentation, witness interviews, and financial analysis.
+When police contact you, it often means:

 • They are missing a key element needed to file charges